-Minnesota courts chief asks state lawmakers to intervene to help postpone functions
+Minnesota courts chief postpones all new trials until late April

-Minnesota Supreme Court Chief Justice Lorie Gildea is asking lawmakers to help the state courts postpone some functions to help stop the spread of the coronavirus.
+Minnesota Supreme Court Chief Justice Lorie Gildea on Friday ordered that no new trials will be granted in state courts until late next month to stop the spread of the coronavirus, broadening measures to mirror its federal counterparts and several other state courts.

+The move comes after a nearly constant rollout of incremental changes to the state court system in an effort to stop the virus, which had infected 115 Minnesotans as of Friday.

+Trials that are underway will continue, but no new trials will be scheduled before April 22, Gildea ordered.

+In her e-mail to staff, Gildea wrote that all employees, including judges, will work from home as soon as possible except for in “vital in-person” court proceedings.
+All employees will be paid regardless of the changes, she added.

+“I recognize that things are changing quickly and that we are asking you to implement extraordinary changes to court operations with very little notice,” Gildea wrote in her e-mail to staff.
+“We are in unchartered waters …”

 Gildea sent a letter Thursday evening to Gov. Tim Walz and legislative leaders requesting that they act to help the courts delay defendants’ legal rights to a speedy trial while Minnesota observes a state of peacetime emergency as declared by Walz on March 13.
-The move would allow the courts to broaden measures that were put in place last week, and mirror the actions of its federal counterparts and that of several other state courts in postponing trials.

-She also asked lawmakers to help the courts pause hearings in several types of cases where the law mandates action within a certain window of time — from within seven to 60 days in some cases.
+She also asked lawmakers to help the courts pause hearings in several types of cases where the law mandates action within a certain window of time — seven to 60 days in some cases.

 “The operations of the Minnesota Judicial Branch continue during the current emergency…,” Gildea wrote. “…But residents of Minnesota and judicial branch judges and staff face challenges in attempting to meet deadlines established by statute, across civil and criminal matters, due to the impact of the emergency on daily lives.”